Annie-XIE/blogentries/RDO+XS+Neutron.md

 Use `packstack --answer-file=<ANSWER_FILE>` to install OpenStack components.

+*Note:*

+*CONFIG_NEUTRON_ML2_VLAN_RANGES is used for specifying physical network names usable for VLAN provider and tenant networks, the ranges is for VLAN tags on each available for allocation to tenant networks.*

+*CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS is the mapping of network name and ovs bridge*

 ##### 4. Configure OpenStackVM/Hypervisor communications
 4.1 Install XenServer PV tools in the OpenStack VM.